soumadip-dev/JS-React-notes/object.md

 ## Immutability in Objects

 ### `const` and Object Properties:
-Using `const` prevents reassignment of the variable, but it does not make the object's properties immutable:
+Using `const` prevents reassignment of the variable, but it does not make the object's properties immutable.
+When you create an object, the reference is stored in the variable, while the object itself is stored in heap memory.

 ```javascript
 const obj = { x: 10, y: 20 };